 - probation conditions (whichever is applicable).

-A judge may even expunge a conviction if the defendant violated probation.
+A judge may even expunge a conviction if you violated probation.

 6. Are there related offenses?